bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

 ### Compatibility

-This tutorial was intended for **IGV v2.3**, which is available on the [Download](http://www.broadinstitute.org/software/igv/download) page.
-It is *strongly* recommended that you use this version, as other versions may not be compatible.
+This tutorial was intended for **IGV v2.4 or v2.3**, which is available on the [Download](http://www.broadinstitute.org/software/igv/download) page.
+It is *strongly* recommended that you use one of these versions, as other versions may not be compatible.
 If you have installed a former version, please uninstall it and install the latest version.

 ### Data Set for IGV